Japan lawmaker breaks taboo with nuclear fears letter for emperor

 Some Internet critics called on Yamamoto to resign from parliament.
 "This was really low," one critic wrote in a Web forum.

-Chief cabinet secretary Yoshihide Suga also expressed disapproval, telling a news conference: "There is a line for appropriate behaviour at such an occasion".
+Chief cabinet secretary Yasuhide Suga also expressed disapproval, telling a news conference: "There is a line for appropriate behaviour at such an occasion".

-(This story corrects name of chief cabinet secretary in the final paragraph)

 (Reporting by Elaine Lies; Editing by Robert Birsel)